Heavy traffic expected as holidaymakers head away

 The project has also involved strengthening local road networks, including extending Whangamarino Road across the expressway.
 This connects communities east and west of the highway, with all access now from the Hampton Downs or Te Kauwhata interchanges.

 "This section of SH1 has long had a poor safety record, so this widening and barrier work provides huge benefits for road users.
-We have also removed sideroads and driveways from SH1, which means local people can come and go from their properties without interacting with state highway users," Mr Coalter says.
+We have also removed sideroads and driveways from SH1, which means local people can come and go from their properties without interacting with state highway users," Coalter says.

 "I want to thank local people and highway users for their patience while we get this project finished."